ovh/svfs/README.md

 * `gid`: default files gid (default is 0 i.e. root).
 * `mode`: default files permissions (default is 0700).

-#### Securiy options
+#### Security options
 * `aes_key` : path to a private key.
 Allowed private key lengths are 16, 24 and 32 bytes.
 Option `extra_attr` should also be enabled or this is an error.
 AES-GCM uses symetric encryption.
-As such, the provided key will be used for both encryption and decryption operations, ensuring a complete control of the process to the end user since absolutely noone but him access to the key that was used to secure his data.
-Data is also authenticated using a randomized nonce, ensuring that encrypting two indentical files would result in completely different results.
+As such, the provided key will be used for both encryption and decryption operations, ensuring a complete control of the process to the end user since absolutely noone but him has access to the key that was used to secure the data.
+Encrypted chunks are also authenticated using a randomized nonce.
+As a consequence, encrypting two indentical files results in storing two different byte streams.
 * `aes_block` : chunk size to use while encrypting data, in KB (default is 512 KB).

 #### Debug options